Arcahub/kube-install-tuto/src/scheduler.md

 ## Manual scheduling

 We can manually schedule a pod by setting the `nodeName` field in the pod spec.
-But first to be sure that the `scheduler` won't do anythinh for us, we will remove the `scheduler` from the cluster:
+But first to be sure that the `scheduler` won't do anything for us, we will remove the `scheduler` from the cluster:

 ```bash
 sudo mv /etc/kubernetes/manifests/kube-scheduler.yaml /tmp